 d.
 Four, There was only one in the temple courtyard at this scene: "Who did no sin, neither was guile found in His mouth," 1 Peter 2:22; 2 Corinthians 5:21.
 And that was Jesus!

 e.
 Five, He alone had the right to "throw the first rock at her: but He also chose not to condemn her."
-Now we are at the phrase that settles the matter of her posture before the Lord.
+Now, we are at the phrase that settles the matter of her posture before the Lord.
 John continued; the woman,

 4. Finally, “Being in the midst,” John 8:9.
-The context establishes that she was "set in the midst" by her accusers; and now she is left alone “in the midst” with Jesus, John 8:3; John 8:9.
+The context establishes that she was "set in the midst" by her accusers, and now she is left alone “in the midst” with Jesus, John 8:3; John 8:9.
 Observe,

 b.
 I told you I would be where you wanted me in a little while!
 Beloved in the Lord, we have now arrived!
 Jesus has dealt with all her accusers.
-She alone is in the "midst with Jesus."
+She alone is in the "midst of Jesus."
 As He looks deep into her eyes, the disciples, students, and other bystanders await His pronouncement of guilt upon her.
 He asks several convicting questions unto her.

 1) First, the man is absent.
 Therefore, the sentence could not be rendered.